-- 1. Tighten the screws to secure the mini hard drive (if available) to the hard-drive bracket. - 2.
+- 1. Tighten the screws to secure the hard drive to the hard-drive bracket. - 2.
 Flex the hard-drive bracket and then insert the hard drive into the bracket. - 3.
-Slide the hard-drive bracket into the drive cage.

-- 4. Install the:
+Press the retention clips inwards and slide the hard-drive bracket into the drive cage. - 4.
+Install the cover.

-- a. drive cage

-- b. optical drive

-- c. cover

-- 5. Follow the procedures in After Working Inside Your Computer.
+5. Follow the procedures in After Working Inside Your Computer.